ZehenForever/lazarus-bazmon-lua/README.md

 ## How it works
 This is achieved by running two scripts:

-1. **Front end**: A normal Lua script (this repo) that is run by MQ's `/lua run <script>` functionality.
-It presents the UI and writes its data to a standard .ini file just like any other plugin.
+1. **Front end (this repo)**: A normal Lua script that is run by MQ's `/lua run <script>` functionality.
+It presents the UI and writes its data to a standard INI file just like any other plugin.
 It reads query result data from a separate CSV file populated by the backend server.
-1. **Back end**: A standard Go program ([found here](https://github.com/ZehenForever/lazarus-bazmon-server)) that watches for changes in the Lua .ini file and uses that to essentially proxy queries to the Lazarus Magelo Bazaar search page.
-It writes query results to a CSV file that can be in turn read by the Lua script to show those search results in game.
+1. **Back end**: A standard Go program ([at this repo](https://github.com/ZehenForever/lazarus-bazmon-server)) that watches for changes in the INI file containing new search requests.
+It then constructs an HTTP search of the Lazarus Magelo Bazaar web site, parses the web page results, and writes them to the CSV file.
+This CSV file is watched by the frontend Lua script, and it displays any matching search results in the UI.

 ## Usage